 Durham Cathedral, Gloucester Cathedral, and Lacock Abbey

 Pick one or visit all three of these sites for an extra helping of Harry Potter nostalgia (and history).
 The cloisters and its majestic façade of Durham Cathedral in Durham were used in Harry Potter and the Sorcerer’s Stone and are sure to make you feel as if you’re studying at Hogwarts.
 Gloucester Cathedral in Gloucester is home to many corridors that were featured at Hogwarts, while Lacock Abbey in Wiltshire was home to many Hogwarts scenes in two of the films.

 University of Oxford

 This historic university is home to many locations used in filming throughout the film series.
 Bodleian Library’s Divinity Hall (used as the infirmary) and Duke Humphries Library are two must-see spots, as are the staircase and hallways in Christ Church College, leading to the Tudor dining hall, where Harry, Ron, and Hermione meet Professor McGonagall.

 Close your eyes and pretend you’re headed to Hogwarts as you board the Jacobite steam train.
 Enjoy an 84-mile round trip cruise throughout Britain while sipping high tea and artisan cheeses.

-If checking out these spots on your own seems a bit overwhelming, you might opt for a Harry Potter–themed walking tour, where everything is already planned and organized for you.
-The award-winning Tour for Muggles has tours nearly every day that last about two-and-a-half hours, and they are exclusive to Harry Potter tours only.
+If checking out these spots on your own seems a bit overwhelming, you might opt for a Harry Potter-themed walking tour, where everything is already planned and organized for you.
+The award-winning Tour for Muggles has tours nearly every day that last about two-and-a-half hours and are exclusive to Harry Potter tours only.

 Where to Stay